 Nota Bene Literary Competition

 Nota Bene, Latin for “note well,” is Phi Theta Kappa’s honors anthology.
-It recognizes outstanding writing of Phi Theta Kappa members and demonstrates to the literary public the academic excellence and commitment to scholarship found at colleges.
+It recognizes outstanding writing and artistry of Phi Theta Kappa members and demonstrates to the creative public the academic excellence and commitment to scholarship found at colleges.
 The first issue of Nota Bene was published in 1994.

 The author of the poem considered to be the best in that genre will be named Phi Theta Kappa’s International Poet Laureate.
-They will receive a $1,000 scholarship and have the opportunity to present an original poem at Honors Institute.
+They will receive a $1,000 scholarship.

 The Ewing Citation Award, a scholarship of $1,000, is given to the author of the Nota Bene manuscript considered to be the most outstanding of all entries except the poetry category.